webpack/webpack.js.org/src/content/api/compilation-object.md

   - jamesgeorge007
 ---

-Compilation object has many methods and hooks available.
+The Compilation object has many methods and hooks available.
 On this page, we will list the available methods and properties.

 ## compilation object methods